UniAP2022/UniAP/README.md

 Ground truth: "the influence with the timaeus has exercised upon posterity is due partly to a misunderstanding".

-Transcript: "at the influence which the to me us has ex recised the pon desterity is duehartly to a misenderstanding".
+Transcript: "athe influence which the to meus has exercised the bon besterity is du partly to a misunderstanding".

 Origin audio + Universal perturbaion (Q, random-chunk, distortion-S: -46.07dB, distortion-R: -31.3dB):